DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 capital city, which is also the home of some famous universities; if it's a couple looking for sexual adventure, or a transsexual sex worker, they are always from famously decadent lstanbul.
-All these clichés, and the performers’ insistent demand for tokens/rewards to continue with the show or in performing the acts her audience asks for, clearly reveal the fact that the performance is a part of sex work.
-The interaction and exchange is not intended to build up a “realistic fantasy” (or “realness”), but function as a “protocol,” a mutually agreed convention through which the parties declare their positions and agree on the nature of the exchange; the common clichés presented by the performers about themselves do not reveal anything other than reifying their
+All these clichés, and the performers' insistent demand for tokens/rewards to continue with the show or in performing the acts her audience asks for, clearly reveal the fact that the performance is a part of sex work.
+The interaction and exchange is not intended to build up a 'realistic fantasy' (or 'realness'), but function as a 'protocol,' a mutually agreed convention through which the parties declare their positions and agree on the nature of the exchange; the common clichés presented by the performers about themselves do not reveal anything other than reifying their